Unique Photo

-Unique Photo is a camera, video, and audio superstore and education center.
+Unique Photo is a camera, video, and audio store and education center.
+It is a family-owned business that opened in 1947.
 Unique Photos has locations in Fairfield, New Jersey and Philadelphia, Pennsylvania.
-It is a family owned business and opened in 1947.

 History

 Harriet Sweetwood, co-founder of Unique Photo.

-The company started when Bernard and Harriet Sweetwood opened a small photographic supply outlet in Brooklyn in 1947.
-Soon after, they opened over 20 retail outlets in department stores across New Jersey and then the Hoboken Camera Center in the 1950s.
-In the 1980s, their two sons Jonathan and Matthew Sweetwood took over daily operations.
+Bernard and Harriet Sweetwood started the company in 1947 when they opened a small photographic supply outlet in Brooklyn.
+They proceeded to open over 20 retail outlets in department stores across New Jersey and then the Hoboken Camera Center in the 1954.
+In the 1980s, their two sons, Jonathan and Matthew Sweetwood took over daily operations.

-On February 13, 2008, Unique Photo announced that their Florham Park, New Jersey location on Vreeland Road would be moving 8 miles away to the Fairfield, New Jersey superstore on Route 46.
-The Fairfield superstore opened on February 18, 2008.
+In 2008, Unique Photo moved its Florham Park, New Jersey location to Fairfield, New Jersey.
+It is a 50,000 square foot facility equipped with a multimedia classroom, rental equipment center, and photo lab.

-Alexander Sweetwood is the third generation to join the company after graduating with an MBA from Montclair State University.
 In October 2015, Alexander Sweetwood was named president of Unique Photo.

-In 2019, Unique Photo opened up their second store location in Old City, Philadelphia with classrooms and studio rental space.
+In 2019, Unique Photo opened their second location in Old City, Philadelphia with classrooms and studio rental space.

 Unique Photo's 1997-2007 location.

 Unique Photo was known as the Hoboken Camera Store in Hoboken, New Jersey in the 1950s.

-Operation

-Unique Photo runs both online and in-store.
-Their Fairfield superstore is a 50,000 square foot facility equipped with a multimedia classroom, large rental equipment program, camera trade-in program, and photo lab.
-Unique Photo offers free technical support.

-Unique Photo runs a photography education program called Unique University.
-Unique University offers seminars and classes from beginner to expert.

 Unique University

+Unique Photo runs a photography education program called Unique University that offers seminars and classes from beginner to expert.
 Unique University's technical classes include basic D-SLR photography, D-SLR video, lighting techniques, Adobe Photoshop, Elements and Lightroom, composition, editing and printing, wedding photography, HDR photography, and working with speedlites.

 Famous speakers and photographers have included Lindsay Adler, Tyler Stableford, Art Wolfe, Erin Manning, and Michael Yamashita.

 Film

-In March 2009, it was mentioned that Unique Photo is the largest film supplier in the United States.
 On March 30, 2009, Unique Photo announced that it had received the very last shipment of Polaroid film ever made.